ali-kamalizade/ali-kamalizade/README.md

 ### 🚀 Experience

 - 🇩🇪 ⭐️ Development of a Software-as-a-Service platform for Enterprise Architecture (EA), enabling organizations to make faster, data-driven decisions at [LeanIX](https://www.leanix.net/en) in Bonn.
-Main technologies: Angular, TypeScript, Java
+Main technologies: Angular, TypeScript, Java, Node.js
 - 🇩🇪 ⭐️ Development of a Software-as-a-Service application to manage and book workspaces and meetingrooms to enable companies to use desk sharing at [Sedeo](https://sedeo.net) in Cologne.
 Main technologies: Angular, TypeScript, Java, Node.js, MongoDB
 - 🇩🇪 Development of a B2B software in the area of app pre-installation at [freenet Group](https://www.freenet-group.de/en/index.html) (remote).
 Main technologies: Java
 - 🇩🇪 [Sportwetten news](https://www.sportwetten.de/news): Development of a news portal on which articles and analyses about current sporting events are regularly published for a customer.
 Main technologies: WordPress, PHP, JavaScript